ErlendKK/Punk-Rock-Samurai/README.md

 # Punk-Rock-Samurai
-Punk Rock Samurai Alpha1.1
+Punk Rock Samurai

-Uploaded for alpha testing and revision
+Uploaded for testing and revision

 Game Design and Programming is copyright 2023 Erlend Kulander Kvitrud, all rights reserved.